 How long is the season?

-I am already in the prep program for winter.
+I am already in the prep program.
 Does that mean I am automatically in?

 No. Not even close.
-Everyone has to try out again for spots in the Spring Program.
+Everyone has to try out again for spots for the upcoming season.

 How many teams?